d3v1an7/website-benwhite/src/snippets/flaming-lips.md

 The highlight for me was _Pompeii am Götterdämmerung_, being blanketed in black confetti.
 Yay, volcanoes!

 If you haven't seen them live, do yourself a favour and grab a ticket when they're in your town.

-All we have is now.
-All we'll ever have is now.